 Efficiencies via Internal Collaboration

-Our global Energy Strategy Team seeks to maximize efficiencies across the business and create a consolidated approach to energy procurement, management, and sustainability, we established the global Energy & Water Management Steering Committee in 2013.
-This cross-functional committee meets quarterly and is comprised of representatives from the four geographical regions in which EMC operates.
-The committee is tasked with: reviewing and refining energy and water strategy; identifying and prioritizing goals; developing recommendations for management; establishing plan, task, and cost models; and implementing programs.
+Our global Energy Strategy Team seeks to maximize efficiencies across the business and create a consolidated approach to energy procurement, management and sustainability.
+This cross-functional team meets quarterly and is comprised of representatives from the four geographical regions in which EMC operates.
+The team is tasked with: reviewing and refining energy and water strategy; identifying and prioritizing goals; developing recommendations for management; establishing plan, task and cost models; and overseeing the implementation of programs.

 Our facilities and manufacturing teams continue to work closely with engineering and IT to manage global energy consumption by monitoring power use and implementing energy efficiency initiatives in our labs, data centers and manufacturing floors.
 These energy efficiency initiatives were a significant factor in decreasing our electricity consumption in 2015 to 905,559 MWh from 913,126MWh in 2014.
-Our data centers are designed to automatically capture and report Power Usage Efficiency (PUE), which is The Green Grid standard for measuring the energy efficiency of data center infrastructures.
+Our data centers are designed to automatically capture and report Power Usage Efficiency (PUE), The Green Grid metric for measuring the energy efficiency of data center infrastructures.
 We use PUE across all data center and lab facilities, including our locations in Hopkinton, Massachusetts; Durham, North Carolina; and Cork, Ireland.
 These systems allow data center managers to consistently monitor and measure the impact of changes they make.

 Since the lab areas in the COE consume a significant percentage of overall electricity, much of the focus has been on efficiency gains in lab areas.
 In 2015, the Ireland Center of Excellence (COE) data center maintained a PUE of 1.6 while the environmental test labs showed an improvement in reducing PUE to 1.11 from 1.16.

 Purchasing Efficient Equipment